GEO Group (GEO)

 With a global footprint spanning three continents and approximately 81,000 beds across 100 facilities, GEO Group (NYSE:GEO) operates secure facilities, processing centers, and reentry services for government agencies in the United States, Australia, and South Africa.

-- Annual revenue growth of 1.1% over the last five years was below our standards for the business services sector
+• 1.1% annual revenue growth over the last five years was slower than its business services peers

-- A bright spot is that its projected revenue growth of 13.5% for the next 12 months is above its two-year trend, pointing to accelerating demand
+• One positive is that its estimated revenue growth of 12.9% for the next 12 months implies demand will accelerate from its two-year trend

 Why There Are Better Opportunities Than GEO Group